Garfield: The Movie: Critical response

-On Rotten Tomatoes the film has an approval rating of 14% based on 138 reviews and an average rating of 3.52/10.
+On review aggregator Rotten Tomatoes, 14% of 135 critics' reviews are positive, with an average rating of 3.52/10.
 The site's critical consensus reads, "When the novelty of the CGI Garfield wears off, what's left is a simplistic kiddie movie."
-On Metacritic, the film has a score of 27 out of 100 based on 31 critics, indicating "generally unfavorable reviews".
+On Metacritic, the film has a score of 27 out of 100 based on 31 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Roger Ebert rated it three out of four stars, saying the film was "charming".
 Joe Leydon of Variety wrote, "Only very small children still easily impressed by interaction of human actors and CGI quadrupeds will be amused by Garfield."
 A. O. Scott of The New York Times wrote, "That Garfield speaks in the supercilious, world-weary drawl of Bill Murray is some small consolation, as are a few of the animal tricks."

-Murray's response

-Murray said in an interview with GQ that he was confused when he agreed to play the voice of Garfield for the film.